vaibhavxtripathi/Grid-Perfect/README.md

 ### Algorithm

-1. Calculate the center position for each tile in the mural
+1. Calculate background shift for left (-64px) and right (+64px) tiles
-2. Extract a 1015×1350 slice centered at that position (grid dimensions)
+2. Extract the full 1080×1350 background for each tile with shift applied
-3. Extract a 1080×1350 background centered at that position
+3. Extract the 1015×1350 slice positioned at (backgroundLeft + 32px)
 4. Place the 1015×1350 slice onto the 1080×1350 background (32px left offset)
 5. Export as 1080×1350 JPEG files
 6. Output in left→right, top→bottom posting order